kyphan38/web/assets/docs/study/vault/3-install-vault.md

 Using APT Repository

 - Downloads HashiCorp's GPG key, converts it to binary, and saves it to /usr/share/keyrings/ for APT verification
-- Adds HashiCorp’s APT repository to your system’s sources, specifying architecture (e.g., arm64) and Ubuntu version (e.g., focal), signed by the GPG key
+- Adds HashiCorp's APT repository to your system's sources, specifying architecture (e.g., arm64) and Ubuntu version (e.g., focal), signed by the GPG key
-- Updates the package list and installs the latest vault package from HashiCorp’s repository
+- Updates the package list and installs the latest vault package from HashiCorp's repository

 ```bash
 # Install